dustinpfister/blog_posts/_posts/nodejs-process.md

 ## 8 - Conclusion

-The process global contains many more useful methods, and values I will expand on process more in the future as I work on more demos.
+The process global contains many more useful methods, and values so it is called for to expand on the process object more in the future as I work on more demos.
+However I think that I did mention to cover all of the basic features that I use most often thus far to say the least.